Hexatown/docs/microsoft/usecases/fasttrack/Quickly and easily transform new devices/index.md

 icon: https://jumpto365.com/resources/images/app/jumpto365-Icon-white.png
 externalref: https://www.microsoft.com/en-us/microsoft-365/success/productivitylibrary/quickly-and-easily-transform-new-devices
 ---
 Windows AutoPilot capabilities enable the quick and easy transformation of new devices into enterprise-ready machines, without imaging and with the flexibility to satisfy the needs of organizations of all shapes and sizes.
-This process can be done by the users themselves&#x2014;without IT ever touching the device&#x2014;when the organization uses technologies such as Azure Active Directory, Microsoft Intune, third-party MDM services, and the Windows AutoPilot device enrollment service.
+This process can be done by the users themselves without IT ever touching the device when the organization uses technologies such as Azure Active Directory, Microsoft Intune, third-party MDM services, and the Windows AutoPilot device enrollment service.

 ## Choose a powerful, modern device